 Defining each group is critical for your personalization journey.

 Why segments and personas matter in today's commerce terrain

 Segments and personas are important for every business.
 But in the currently shifting commerce terrain, they’re critical.

 Perhaps the biggest commerce disruption of late is marketplaces.
 Marketplaces are open networks that collect and connect supply and demand while offering a seamless ordering experience — where orders can flow directly from buyers to suppliers.
 This definition may seem a bit abstract, but we all know what a marketplace is: Amazon.

 But it isn’t just the B2C space that is transforming.
 The B2B space is as well.
-In 2020, B2B online marketplaces drove 7% of worldwide online B2B sales.
-Based on the research of iBe TSD Ltd, they’ll drive about 30% of all worldwide online B2B sales by 2024.
+Forrester estimates that by 2027, US B2B e-commerce will reach $3 trillion and account for 24% of total US B2B sales.
 That’s a big shift.
 And it’s a shift currently occurring, with the network effects of marketplaces disrupting businesses of all types.

 Network effects is the term used to highlight the fact that as the user base of a product or service grows, the use value of that product or service does as well.
 Simply put: more users equal more value for each.

 Savvy companies are taking advantage of network effects by extending their product lines into marketplaces, like Amazon, creating their own marketplaces, like Music Go Round, and becoming marketplaces themselves, such as franchises using technology to enable franchise owners and staff to connect directly with distributors and suppliers — essentially cutting out the work of being the middle man.